Berberis: Description

-The genus Berberis has dimorphic shoots: long shoots which form the structure of the plant, and short shoots only 1–2 mm long.
+The genus Berberis has dimorphic shoots - long shoots that form the structure of the plant and short shoots only 1–2 mm long.
 Many species have spines on the shoots and all along the margins of the leaves.
-The leaves on long shoots are non-photosynthetic, developed into one to three or more spines 3–30 mm long.
+The leaves on long shoots are not photosynthetic, developed into one to three or more spines 3–30 mm long.
 The bud in the axil of each thorn-leaf then develops a short shoot with several normal, photosynthetic leaves.
 These leaves are 1–10 cm long, simple, and either entire, or with spiny margins.
 Only on young seedlings do leaves develop on the long shoots, with the adult foliage style developing after the young plant is 1–2 years old.

 Many deciduous species, such as Berberis thunbergii and B. vulgaris, are noted for their attractive pink or red autumn colour.
 In some evergreen species from China, such as B. candidula and B. verruculosa, the undersides of the leaves are brilliant white, a feature valued horticulturally.
-Some horticultural variants of B. thunbergii have dark red to violet foliage.
-Such as B. thunbergii f. atropurpurea 'Admiration', and B. thunbergii f. atropurpurea 'Atropurpurea Nana'.
+Some horticultural variants of B. thunbergii have dark red to violet foliage, such as B. thunbergii f. atropurpurea 'Admiration', and B. thunbergii f. atropurpurea 'Atropurpurea Nana'.

-The flowers are produced singly or in racemes of up to 20 on a single flower-head.
-They are yellow or orange, 3–6 mm long, sepals are usually six, rarely three or nine and there are six petals in alternating whorls of three, the sepals usually coloured like the petals.
+The flowers are produced singly or in racemes of up to 20 on a single flower head.
+They are yellow or orange, 3–6 mm long, sepals are usually six, rarely three or nine, and the six petals are in alternating whorls of three, and the sepals are usually coloured like the petals.
 The fruit is a small berry 5–15 mm long, ripening red or dark blue, often with a pink or violet waxy surface bloom; in some species, they may be long and narrow, but are spherical in other species.

 Some authors regard the compound-leaved species as belonging to a different genus, Mahonia.
-There are no consistent differences between the two groups other than the leaf pinnation (Berberis sensu stricto appear to have simple leaves, but these are in reality compound with a single leaflet; they are termed "unifoliolate"), and many botanists prefer to classify all these plants in the single genus Berberis.
-However, a DNA-based phylogenetic study retains the two separate genera, by clarifying that unifoliolate-leaved Berberis s.s. is derived from within a paraphyletic group of shrubs bearing imparipinnate evergreen leaves, which the paper then divides into three genera: Mahonia, Alloberberis (formerly Mahonia section Horridae), and Moranothamnus (formerly Berberis claireae); it confirms that a broadly-circumscribed Berberis (that is, including Mahonia, Alloberberis, and Moranothamnus) is monophyletic.
+No consistent differences are noted between the two groups other than the leaf pinnation (Berberis sensu stricto species appear to have simple leaves, but these are in reality compound with a single leaflet; they are termed "unifoliolate"), and many botanists prefer to classify all these plants in the single genus Berberis.
+However, a DNA-based phylogenetic study retains the two separate genera, by clarifying that unifoliolate-leaved Berberis s.s. is derived from within a paraphyletic group of shrubs bearing imparipinnate evergreen leaves, which the paper then divides into three genera: Mahonia, Alloberberis (formerly Mahonia section Horridae), and Moranothamnus (formerly Berberis claireae); it confirms that a broadly circumscribed Berberis (that is, including Mahonia, Alloberberis, and Moranothamnus) is monophyletic.